Skip Navigation

 What Universities are already doing this?

-• In 2022 at At Northwestern University, the school’s student government passed acting legislation that includes a 70% plant-based requirement, and relies on proven behavioral nudges such as opting into animal-based products at catered gatherings and presenting animal-based products last at buffet-style events.
+• In 2022 At Northwestern University‘s student government passed legislation that includes a 70 percent plant-based requirement, and relies on proven behavioral nudges such as opting into animal-based products at catered gatherings and presenting animal-based products last at buffet-style events.

 • New York University has also welcomed DefaultVeg with open arms, adopting plant-based defaults in its student government and in the Office of the Provost.
-That’s right, it’s not just students but also administrators who recognize the transformative potential of plant-based defaults.
-NYU’s Office of Sustainability also went DefaultVeg, curbing the school’s emissions through plant power, following in the footsteps of Harvard’s office of sustainability.
+Both students and administrators recognize the transformative potential of plant-based defaults.
+NYU’s Office of Sustainability also went DefaultVeg, curbing the school’s emissions through plant power, following in the footsteps of Harvard’s Office of Sustainability.

 • Meanwhile on Pacific Time, Western Washington University’s College of the Environment has gone DefaultVeg for the planet